 There are countless things that I am curious about, but there are no straight answers.
 The only thing that’s obvious is Lucas is stepping down to the tune of billion in cash and Disney stock.
 Disney keeps freaking me out.
 I didn’t even know they own Marvel Movies already!
 Can we expect Jedi in the next Avengers film?

-There’s some kind of live action Star Wars television getting started.
+There’s some kind of live action Star Wars television getting started so we will be able to enjoy them in them in our TVs in the future, using a tv ceiling mount for commodity.
 But what I’d really like to see is Maniac Mansion and Day of the Tentacle turned into movies!
 That’s right, Lucas Films includes all kinds of subsidiaries including Lucas Arts, the creators of some classic home computer video games.
 Maybe they could do something with the Monkey Island series too.
 Wait, that’s called Pirates of the Caribbean. :P

 Yeah, I’m going through a phase.
 I’m rediscovering what I grew up believing to be wretched cheese.
 Rancid buttcheese if you will.
 I’m talking about 80’s studio production practices especially when it’s mostly electronic instruments gated with chincy reverb saturated ad nauseam.
 Yes.

 I’ve been watching some VHS tapes whilst cooking and devouring breakfast lately.
 Thought I’d share some fun tracks that I forgot about (or didn’t).

 Critters – End Credits Music

 Kind of cute, kind of long, but, hey, it’s the credits for an 80’s sci-fi horror dark comedy mishmash of awesome.

 My Science Project – End Credits Music

 This one has the honor of being synthpop with a direct correlation between the movies title and the lyrics of the chorus.
 Plus epicly sleazy bonus moments of Vinnie clowning around the school.